 A mouthguard acts as a protector to save your lips, tongue, face, and jaw when you receive a blow.
 By covering your upper teeth, a mouthguard will also protect the soft tissue in your mouth.
 A mouthguard is usually made of Ethylene-vinyl acetate (EVA) or thermo-polymers to provide enough protection to your teeth.

 Although Brazilian jiu-jitsu is a sport where no punches are allowed, there can be many accidental blows to the face during sparring sessions.
-A 2019 survey of 81 grapplers (77 who practiced BJJ) found that over most respondents had experienced or witnessed trauma to oral tissues including chipped or wobbly teeth, cuts that required suturing or dislodged teeth.
+A 2019 survey of 81 grapplers (77 who practiced BJJ) found that most respondents had experienced or witnessed trauma to oral tissues including chipped or wobbly teeth, cuts that required suturing or dislodged teeth.

 Using a mouthguard is the best way to avoid this and stay safe.
 At first, it can be difficult to train with a mouthguard, but you will get used to it after some time, and custom mouthguards can help with this.